-Blender is great for creating LEGO and other plastic brick models.
-This post will show how to create solid plastic material in the Blender Cycles and Eevee render engines.
+Blender is great for creating LEGO plastic brick models.
+Here we show how to create solid glossy plastic material in the Blender Cycles and Eevee render engines.

 Choosing a rendering engine in Blender